isidorogv/huxleyR/README.md

 ...for their respective works.

 Latest version is 3.0.
-There will not be more versions except for fixing broken/malfunctioning parts
+There will not be more versions except for fixing broken/malfunctioning parts.
+Documentation will be uploaded at the wiki asap!.

 Details and more info on [wiki](https://github.com/isidorogv/Huxley-reloaded/wiki) page.